lebgoodyear/2023_global_amphibian_chytrid_declines/readme.md

 All Bd detections records (not merged at species level) for detections before or during 2020.
 This dataset is only used to generate maps.

-Since analysis using following datasets was not included in the paper, they are not availe on figshare but can be requested from the authors.
+Since analysis using following datasets was not included in the paper, they are not available on figshare but can be requested from the authors:

 5. **iucn_olson_dataset_231123_sampling_biases.csv**